-B. Self-Regulatory Organization's Statement on Burden on Competition furtherance of the purposes of the Act as Trust options will be equally available to all market participants who wish to trade such options and will trade generally in the same manner as other options.
-The Rules that currently apply to the listing and trading of all ETF options on BOX, including, for example, Rules that govern listing criteria, expirations, exercise prices, minimum increments, margin requirements, customer accounts, and trading halt procedures will apply to the listing and trading of the Trust options on BOX in the same manner as they apply to other options on all other ETFs that are listed and traded on BOX.
-Also, and as stated above, BOX already lists options on other commodity-based ETFs (including Bitcoin-based).53 Further, the Trust would need to satisfy the maintenance listing standards set forth in the Exchange Rules in the same manner as any other ETF for BOX to continue listing options on them.
+the Trust options on the Exchange in the same manner as they apply to other options on all other Units that are listed and traded on the Exchange.
+Also, and as stated above, the Exchange already lists options on other commodity-based Units (including Bitcoin-based).
+Further, the Trust would need to satisfy the maintenance listing standards set forth in the Exchange Rules in the same manner as any other Unit for the Exchange to continue listing options on them.